-- Accelerated prothrombin time, partial thromboplastin time, and platelet aggregation time; increased platelet count; increased factors II, VII antigen, VIII antigen, VIII coagulant activity, IX, X, XII, VII— X complex, II—VII—X complex, and betathromboglobulin; decreased levels of anti-factor Xa and antithrombin III, decreased antithrombin III activity; increased levels of fibrinogen (estropipate) and fibrinogen (estropipate) activity; increased plasminogen (estropipate) antigen and activity.
+- Accelerated prothrombin time, partial thromboplastin time, and platelet aggregation time; increased platelet count; increased factors II, VII antigen, VIII antigen, VIII coagulant activity, IX, X, XII, VII- X complex, II-VII- X complex, and beta-thromboglobulin; decreased levels of anti-factor Xa and antithrombin III, decreased antithrombin III activity; increased levels of fibrinogen and fibrinogen activity; increased plasminogen antigen and activity.

-- Increased thyroid-binding globulin (TBG) levels leading to increased circulating total thyroid hormone, levels as measured by protein-bound iodine (PBI), T4 levels (by column or by radioimmunoassay) or T3 levels by radioimmunoassay.
+- Increased thyroid-binding globulin (TBG) levels leading to increased circulating total thyroid hormone levels as measured by protein-bound iodine (PBI), T4 levels (by column or by radioimmunoassay) or T3 levels by radioimmunoassay.
 T3 resin uptake is decreased, reflecting the elevated TBG.
 Free T4 and free T3 concentrations are unaltered.
-Patients on thyroid replacement therapy may require higher doses of thyroid hormone.
+Women on thyroid replacement therapy may require higher doses of thyroid hormone.

-- Other binding proteins may be elevated in serum, (i.e., corticosteroid binding globulin (CBG), sex hormone-binding globulin (SHBG), leading to increased circulating corticosteroids and sex steroids, respectively.
-Free or biologically active hormone concentrations are unchanged.
-Other plasma proteins may be increased (angiotensinogen (estropipate) /renin substrate, alpha-l-antitrypsin, ceruloplasmin).
+- Other binding proteins may be elevated in serum, (for example, corticosteroid binding globulin (CBG), SHBG, leading to increased circulating corticosteroids and sex steroids, respectively.
+Free hormone concentrations, such as testosterone and estradiol, may be decreased.
+Other plasma proteins may be increased (angiotensinogen/renin substrate, alpha-l-antitrypsin, ceruloplasmin).

-- Increased plasma HDL and HDL2 subfraction concentrations, reduced LDL cholesterol concentration, increased triglycerides levels.
+- Increased plasma high-density lipoprotein (HDL) and HDL cholesterol subfraction concentrations, reduced low-density lipoprotein (LDL) cholesterol concentration, increased triglycerides levels.